 At all special meetings where any substantive matter is brought to a vote, the Chair shall arrange to either provide an option for voting by phone or videoconference, or an option for voting by e-mail, or both.
 If no such option is available, then the vote is not valid.

-Section 98.
+Section 9.
 Voting.
-Each non-conflicted Member in good standing receives one vote, and a simple majority vote of all votes cast is required for the Membership's business.
+Each Member receives one vote, and a simple majority vote of all votes cast is required for the Membership's business.
 A Member who abstains is not considered to have cast a vote.